SandSide/SandSide/README.md

 ### Hi there 👋
+Welcome to my personal GitHub account, a vault of all my surviving projects.

+Here’s a little about myself:
-- I'm currently a student of computer science.
+- I'm currently a master’s student in Computer Science with a strong interest in technology, system design, and computer networking.
-- I'm learning ASP.NET Blazor, since I am aiming to work more with backend technologies in the future!
+- I’m learning ASP.NET to deepen my knowledge in back-end development.
-- I'm currently working on a simple Pizza Website using Blazor Server.